 Foonf comes in a variety of fun colors and adorable Paul Frank patterns.
 All but one of Foonf’s editions comes with Crypton Super Fabrics—fabric engineered to protect against stains, wetness, and odor-causing bacteria.

 Foonf's GREENGUARD Certified Crypton Super Fabric eliminates the need for a removable cover and I’m overjoyed!
 I hated the cover of my last car seat because my son loved to flip it over and tear off its cotton backing while he was sitting in it.
 It made a huge mess and there was nothing left between his tush and the seat’s foam pads except a layer of fabric.
 I imagine sitting in his old Britax was probably about as comfortable as sitting on a foam cooler.

-TIP: Though approved for air travel, it’s my opinion that the Foonf is too heavy to do so, and that trekking through the airport with a Foonf would be a painful experience.
+TIP: Though approved for air travel, it’s my opinion that the Foonf is too heavy to do so.
+Trekking through the airport with a Foonf would be a painful experience.
 Even though I believe my new Foonf clearly puts my Britax to shame in both safety and quality, I’ll be holding on to my old car seat for air travel.
 I'd also like to add that before opening the box to my Foonf, I loved my Britax.
-It's just that the Foonf is so revolutionary; its opened my eyes to a new standard of child seat and totally raised the bar.
-I'll never be able to look at my Britax the same way again.
+It's just that the Foonf is so well made, it has opened my eyes to a new standard of child seat safety.
+It totally raised the bar.

 I received a complimentary Foonf from Clek to complete this review, but all opinions are my own.
 I'm not foonf'ing around here people.